Capitol Hill Ski and Snowboard Club

 Hello Capitol Hill Families!

 If you are interested in Ski/Snowboard Club, but don’t know where to start.
 This letter should help.
-If you still have questions after reading this letter, please contact one of the coordinators:
+If you still have questions after reading this letter, please contact:

-A link to online registration will be sent out weekly to our ski / board club distribution.
-How do you get on the distribution?
-Contact Tu Tong (firstname.lastname@example.org)
+3. A link to online registration will be sent to our ski/board club email distribution list and posted on our Facebook group.
+How do you get on the email distribution?
+Contact Chris Janota at the above email.

-- Lift tickets and bussing are paid to the Capitol Hill PTO (pay online via credit card or in office w/ check).
-Lessons and rentals are paid directly to the ski area (unless a package deal is indicated in our schedule)—must use a check.
-If you meet us at the area, you must pick up lift tickets within the first hour of the event.
+7. Lift tickets and bussing are paid to the Capitol Hill PTO (pay online via Paypal or in office w/ check).
+Lessons and rentals are paid directly to the ski area.
+If you meet us at Afton Alps, you must pick up lift tickets within the first hour of the event or call Chris at 651-398-3064.

 HERE ARE THE OFFICIAL SKI/SNOWBOARD POLICIES